Styles

 • etc.

-To rename a style:
+To rename a style or a style group:

 2. Type the new name and press Enter.